zmon1010/kendo-ui-core/docs/knowledge-base/map_reverse_location_coordinates.md

 title: Reversed Coordinates for Bubble Type Layer with GeoJson Are Displayed in Map
 description: A solution for displaying a bubble-type layer with reversed coordinates in a Kendo UI Map
 type: troubleshooting
-page_title: Reversed Coordinates for Bubble Type Layer with GeoJson Are Displayed in Map
+page_title: Show Data for Bubble-Type Layer Received as [Longitude, Latitude]
-slug: map_reverse_location_coordinates
+slug: map-reverse-location-coordinates
 position: 0
 tags: kendo ui map, location, coordinates, longitude, latitude
 teampulseid: